Swati-Tanu/spotless-thumb-400-/README.md

 Welcome to First Step, an ecommerce website for purchasing footwear.
 Our website is designed to make it easy for you to browse and purchase a wide variety of shoes, from casual to formal, at competitive prices.

-This website is a collaboration project by Saikumar, Taniya, Vinayaka, Shaquib and Swati.
+This website is a collaboration project by sandru Saikumar, Taniya, Vinayaka, Shaquib and Swati.
 The website is built using Javascript, HTML, and CSS.
 We have used APIs to render the products.

 **Features**